-Jennifer Syme was born in Pico Rivera, California, but at the age of eighteen she moved out to LA to pursue a career in the movie business.
+Jennifer Maria Syme was born in Pico Rivera, California on December 7, 1972.
+At the age of eighteen she moved out to Los Angeles to pursue a career in the movie business.
 It was not long after that that she found work as an assistant to the maverick director David Lynch.

 Lynch is a famously eccentric and boundlessly imaginative filmmaker whose masterpieces Blue Velvet, Twin Peaks, and The Elephant Man have redefined the way we think about screen storytelling.

-Jennifer was consumed by depression and was on a cocktail of prescription medication.
+Following the tragic loss of her baby and subsequent relationship breakdown, Jennifer was said to be consumed by depression and heading down a bad path with a cocktail of prescription medication.
 She made an effort to start afresh with a role as a record company executive, but her downward spiral proved insurmountable.

 An eerie element of the case is the fact that the crash which killed Jennifer Syme virtually mirrored the crash which is a central plot point of the David Lynch movie Mulholland Drive.